mulka/ploverwiki/Dictionary-Format.md

 - `{*(c円)}`: The symbol can be placed on either side of the number, which often happens in languages other than English and in certain regions.
   - `2345{*(c円)}`: 2,345円

+Here are some other currency symbols, in case you need to copy-paste them into your entries: £, ¥, €, $, ₩, ¢

 ## Undoable Line Breaks and Tabs

 When you use [commands and keyboard shortcuts](#commands-and-keyboard-shortcuts), the asterisk/undo command on Plover will not have any effect.
 This is a limitation imposed by the fact that most commands will not have a meaningful undo.
 For example, you wouldn't "undo" a "copy" command.
 For this reason, `{#return}` and `{#tab}` don't work how many users would expect.